 The thickness and density of timber flooring can impact on the performance of the system and we recommend that timber thickness should be no more than 18mm.
 Also, as wider timber boards will often show more movement than more narrow boards, we recommend that the ratio of thickness to width should be in the region of 7 to 11.
 A board with a thickness of 16mm and width of 160mm would give a ratio of 10, so is ideal.

 You can secure the temperature restriction of the timber floor using a Warmup Thermostat that accurately controls the underfloor heating system to provide you with an optimally heated room.
-As part of your project you should also always get a heat loss calculation done in order to ensure that underfloor heating meets the room heating requirement.
+As part of your project, you should also always get a heat loss calculation done to ensure that underfloor heating meets the room heating requirement.